FajarMaulana9971/PocketTrack/README.md

 ## Getting Started

 To get started with PocketTrack, follow these steps:

-1. Clone this repository.
+A. Clone this repository.
+B. Run mysql with laragon or xampp (make sure running on port 3306)
+C. Run redis (with docker or redis desktop app and make sure running on port 6379)
-2. Navigate to the backend folder and run the Java Spring Boot application.
+D. Navigate to the Serverapp folder and run the Java Spring Boot application with these steps :
+  1. open terminal and type mvn clean install
+  2. in terminal, type mvn spring-boot:run
-3. Navigate to the frontend folder and run the React.js application.
+E. Navigate to the frontend folder and run the React.js application.
-4. Access the application through your web browser.
+F. Access the application through your web browser.

 ## Contributing